-It is my pleasure to report the completion of another very successful year in which we achieved record sales and profits.
-More importantly, these record results positively impacted the measure that I believe matters most to so many of our stockholders-Total Shareholder Return (TSR)-which reflects the combination of stock price appreciation and dividends.
-We manage Church & Dwight with the goal of delivering strong TSR to you and will continue to focus on this goal.
+These record results positively impacted the measure that matters most to many of our stockholders-Total Shareholder Return (TSR)-which reflects the combination of stock price appreciation and dividends.
+We manage Church & Dwight with the goal of delivering strong TSR and will continue to focus on this goal in 2016 and beyond.

-In 2014, we achieved a TSR of 21.1%.
-Over the past decade, we delivered an annual TSR of approximately 18%, significantly better than the 5% TSR of the S&P 500 stock index during the same period.
-In dollar terms, if you invested \$1,000 on January 1, 2005 in both Church & Dwight stock and the S&P 500 stock index, the Church & Dwight investment was worth approximately \$5,300 on December 31, 2014, whereas the S&P 500 investment was worth only approximately \$1,700.
+In 2015, we achieved a TSR of 9.4%.
+Over the past decade, we delivered an annual TSR of 19.1%, significantly better than the 5.1% TSR of the S&P 500 stock index during the same period.
+In dollar terms, if you invested \$1,000 each on January 1, 2006 in Church & Dwight stock and the S&P 500 stock index, the Church & Dwight investment was worth \$5,822 on December 31, 2015, whereas the S&P 500 investment was worth only \$1,673.
 That significant difference in investment reflects the work of an experienced management team that is never satisfied with the status quo.